irzadi/koei/docs/Austria/06 - Documents Required to Apply for a Visa.md

 - The **validity** of worker's Red-White-Red – Card depends on the validity of their offer/work contract as well as on their passport's validity.
 If both are  valid for at least 2 years, your Red-White-Red – Card is also valid for a period of 2 years.
 - Workers will have to present one or more **Police Clearance Certificates** depending upon the country in which you live.
 Here you can check which [Police Clearance Certificates](https://old.workinaustria.com/en/living-working/visa-and-document-verification#c2342) you will have to obtain.

-​	In Indonesia this will be the SKCK that has to be made at the province capital
+​	In Indonesia this will be the **SKCK** issued at the province capital

 - Personal documents must be **specially legalised** so that these documents are officially recognised.
 This depends upon the  country in which the documents were issued.
 Here you can check which [type of legalisation](https://old.workinaustria.com/en/living-working/visa-and-document-verification#c2342) is necessary.
 - If personal documents were not issued in German or English, they must be **translated** by a court-certified translator (“gerichtlich beeidete Übersetzerin/ beeideter Übersetzer”).